hammadali1805/tic_tac_toe/README.md

 ## Features

-- **Player vs. Computer:** Play against an AI opponent that makes smart moves based on your moves.
+- **Player vs. Computer:** Play against an opponent that makes smart moves based on your moves.

 - **Winning Logic:** The game includes logic to determine the winner and highlight the winning combination of cells.